 - STATE – Cluster-wide state resources.

-For specific resources associated with the types, see the endpoint list below and corresponding descriptions in API Reference.
+For specific resources associated with the resource types, see Defining permissions and the corresponding endpoint descriptions in API reference.

 - READ – Used for read-only operations.